City Guide to Ghent, Belgium | Must See Attractions

 St. Nicholas’ Church

-Just outside of St. Nicholas’ Church and before the Leie River is the city square, Korenmarkt.
-It won’t take but a few moments to be swept into the crowds, but don’t miss the historic buildings that surround the square.
+When visiting the city square, Korenmark, it won’t take but a few moments to be swept into the crowds, but don’t miss the historic buildings that surround the square.
 It’s a great place to rest your feet and take in lunch at a local restaurant, or to explore the shops.

 Graslei – Historic Row of Houses